123qwertyyay/123qwertyyay.github.io/_posts/2014-3-3-Hello-World.md

 Since the package was build in C/C++, my main task would involve building a python wrapper for it.<br>
 You may ask, **WHY PYTHON** ?
 Python is highly productive even though it is much slower when being computed.
 It is easy to code in, hence it's popularity.

-There are various methods to build a wrapper like manual, using SWIG, pyrex, pyBind11 etc. (something we will decide very soon).
+There are various methods to build a wrapper, using SWIG, pyrex, pyBind11 etc. (something we will decide very soon).

 ## Week 2 : Learning new thing!